JasonSwindle/family-cookbook/Cornbread (Ledelphia Homes).md

 ## Directions

 1. Pre-heat oven to 350° F (176° C).
-Pour mixed ingredients into a oiled cast-iron pan.

 2. Mix all ingredients together.

+3. Pour mixed ingredients into a oiled cast-iron pan.

-3. Bake for 20-25 minutes or until fork comes out clean.
+4. Bake for 20-25 minutes or until fork comes out clean.